High-harmonic generation in zinc oxide subjected to intense mid-infrared femtosecond laser pulse: Numerical results and discussion

-The sharp transient features in the probability for photo-ionization translate into the intra- and inter-band currents as shown in Fig.\ref{fig:fig3}(c-d).
-The intra-band current is modulated by the temporal profile of the relaxing electron density during each half-cycle, since conduction electrons (and valence band holes) need finite time to experience the psuedo-potential of the substrate ionic cores before they start moving with the group velocity.
-The alternation of the current during successive half-cycles is because charge carriers reverse their velocity at the times when the kinetic quasi-momentum passes through the $\Gamma$ point.
-The sudden change of the electric current at the time of ionization produces a continuum bremsstrahlung-like radiation during each half-cycle, and as the number of half-cycles increases, harmonics of the fundamental laser frequency emerge from this bremsstrahlung spectrum through interference in time of emissions from all half-cycles.
-During each half-cycle, the build-up of coherent superposition of states in the valence and the conduction band creates a rapidly oscillating dipole, cf. Fig.\ref{fig:fig3}(d), which in turn produces harmonic radiation, however the main features in the temporal profile of the photo-currents are primary determined by the photo-ionization process and the transient plasma density, which is not so sensitive to the detailed static band structure of ZnO, cf. also Ref.\cite{Brunel1990,Protopapas1996}.
+The transient features in the transition probability directly translate into the intra- and inter-band currents as shown in Fig.\ref{fig:fig3}(c-d).
+The intra-band current is temporary modulated by the profile of the transition probability during each half-cycle.
+The alternation of the current is because charge carriers reverse their velocity at the times when the kinetic quasi-momentum passes through the $\Gamma$ point.
+The abrupt change of the electric current at the time of ionization produces a continuum bremsstrahlung-like radiation during each half-cycle, and as the number of half-cycles increases, harmonics of the fundamental laser frequency emerge from this bremsstrahlung spectrum through interference in time of emissions from all half-cycles, cf. also Ref.\cite{Protopapas1996}.
+During each half-cycle, the build-up of coherent superposition of states in the valence and the conduction band creates a rapidly oscillating dipole, cf. Fig.\ref{fig:fig3}(d), which in turn emits photons with energies near the bandgap energy.
+Like the intra-band current, the time-dependent characteristics of the inter-band current are modulated by the sharp transient features in the transition probability on a sub-femtosecond timescale,.
+While the intra-band current depends linearly on the transition probability $J^{ {\rm intra}} \sim P$, the inter-band part $J^{ {\rm inter}} \sim \sqrt{ P(1-P)} \approx P^{1/2}$ when $P \ll 1$.
+Thus when depletion of the ground state can be neglected, the inter-band current gives the main contribution to HHG in the bulk of ZnO.